 The good news is that the narrative around this “new” non-holiday has finally started to turn, and people are seeing it for what it really is: an opportunity to collectively show unparalleled support to nonprofit organizations small and large who are working tirelessly to make this world a better place.

-As you know, I am privileged to support hundreds of nonprofit leaders worldwide.
+As you know, I am privileged to support thousands of nonprofit leaders worldwide.
 What you probably don’t know is that every year, when #GivingTuesday rolls around, we have a long discussion about whether or not they should participate in it.
 Why?

-Why would a nonprofit organization—especially one that NEEDS the money to accomplish its mission—be skiddish about participating in a national day of giving that was created to bring our hearts and minds back to a state of benevolence following cut-throat Black Friday and Cyber Monday sales?
+Why would a nonprofit organization—especially one that NEEDS the money to accomplish its mission—be unsure about participating in a national day of giving that was created to bring our hearts and minds back to a state of benevolence following cut-throat Black Friday and Cyber Monday sales?

 Why would any nonprofit neglect engaging in a day of giving so widely marketed and advertised on both social and traditional media?